Juraji/Biliomi/README.md

 ### Installation
 Read these instructions carefully, tldr; == No support :D

+Prerequisites:
+* Your Twitch channel.
+* A Twitch account for the bot.<br>
+Since Biliomi will have to be able to chat and moderate in your chat it needs an account the be able to do so.

+Installation

 1. Make sure you have the latest version of [Java 8](https://www.java.com/en/download/) or higher installed.
 1. Grab the latest version from [the releases page](https://github.com/Juraji/Biliomi/releases).
 1. Open the downloaded archive and unpack the `Biliomi v3` directory to where you want to installation to reside.